chregu/vendure-ssl-localhost/README.md

 It also uses [liip/docker-ssl-keygen](https://github.com/liip/docker-ssl-keygen) to generate the ssl certs.
 If you don't trust it, it's easy to adjust to your needs.

+You could also use [mkcert](https://github.com/FiloSottile/mkcert) for generating the certificates (for some strange reason mkcert hang on my Laptop during installation)

 ## Steps